Like the inevitable quarter-life crisis — is very complicated.

 It’s too easy to get “lost in the sauce” when everybody and their mom seems to be providing health advice online.
 I get it, when you aren’t feeling and functioning optimally it’s only a natural tendency to surf the internet hoping to find a solution.
 However, this oftentimes leaves you disoriented, confused, maybe even wanting to change your health status to “it’s complicated.”

 I’ve been there.
-At the age of 18, I was couch-surfing my friends’ apartments and dorm rooms, living in what felt like a never-ending nightmare.
-Fully confused, depressed, and hopeless, I didn’t know where my life was headed next.
-My health, much like my teenage self’s music playlist, was at an all-time low.
-Anxiety attacks were a weekly regular and my mental wellbeing was suffering tremendously.
-It was through gaining my health back that I gained clarity into my purpose.
+At the age of 18, my health–much like my teenage self’s music playlist–was at an all-time low.
+Anxiety attacks were a weekly regular, my energy was fully depleted, my diet consisted of mostly packaged foods, and I didn’t know where to turn to for advice.
+It was through gaining my health and vitality back that I gained clarity into my purpose.

 Maybe you’ve even experienced the benefits of eating healthy and taking care of your body… but you want to dive deeper.
 You want to fully optimize your health so that you can show up as the best version of yourself.
 You want to live authentically and achieve your goals — all while feeling energized and excited to start your day!
 If this is you, then you’re in the right place.

 Hey!
-My name is Elizabeth Gunner and I’m a food equity advocate, dietitian, and speaker who motivates and informs large groups of people trying to take more control over their health and their lives.
+My name is Elizabeth Gunner and I’m a social justice advocate, dietitian, and speaker who motivates and informs large groups of people trying to take more control over their health and their lives.

 Here you’ll find authentic advice to empower you to live a healthier life.